FF14 Asset Reference Document

 Blue (0-1) |

-Furthermore, Sclera can either be changed by drawing on the diffuse, OR by changing shader constant 11C90091-g_ White Eyes Color. the 3 values are RGB going from 0-1 in each box.
+Furthermore, Sclera can either be changed by drawing on the diffuse, OR by changing shader constant- White Eyes Color.
+(Listed in table above)

 This is an example of simulating how placing colors on the diffuse and then allowing the game to put color on top can change the colors.
 This is a simulation in an art program, but it's enough to show what the effect will do when you do not mask out the colored parts on the multi.